awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-manage.md

 The process of updating a primary Region takes a bit longer than the brief eventual consistency delay that affects most AWS KMS operations\.
 The process might still be in progress after the `UpdatePrimaryRegion` operation returns or you've completed the update procedure in the console\.
 Operations such as [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) might display both the old and new primary keys as replicas until the process completes\.

 During the process of updating the primary Region, the old primary key and new primary key are in the `Updating` key state\.
 When the update process completes successfully, both keys return to the `Enabled` key state\.
 While in the `Updating` state, some management operations, such as enabling and disabling the keys, are not available\.
 However, you can continue to use both keys in cryptographic operations without interruption\.
-For information about the effect of the `Updating` key state, see [Key state: Effect on your KMS key](key-state.md)\.
+For information about the effect of the `Updating` key state, see [Key states of AWS KMS keys](key-state.md)\.

 ### Updating a primary Region \(console\)<a name="update-primary-console"></a>